Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Barron-vector spaces

 where the convergence is in a distributional setting (see \autoref{def:convergence_distribution}).

 If the activation function is differentiable and satisfies

-we define the Barron energy as the limes inferior of all \ALNN{}s that converge to $\x$ in a distributional sense:
+we define the Barron-energy as the limes inferior of all \ALNN{}s that converge to $\x$ in a distributional sense:

-The Barron vector space consists of all tempered distributions, for which the Barron energy is finite. \end{definition} \begin{remark} \begin{itemize} \item \autoref{eq:sigma} is essential, because otherwise we could find vectors $\vw_j^\noc$ and numbers $\theta_j$, $j=1,\ldots,\noc$ which are non-zero and the right hand side of \autoref{eq:barron_norm} is not zero, but a function $\x_\noc$ is indeed zero. \item Note that this definition of Barron energies is conceptually similar as we used them to define energies of Tauber-Wiener functions (see \autoref{re:tw}). \item It is not the standard definition of Barron spaces and norms as given for instance in \cite{EMaWu22}.
+The Barron-vector space consists of all tempered distributions, for which the Barron-energy is finite. \end{definition} \begin{remark} \begin{itemize} \item \autoref{eq:sigma} is essential, because otherwise we could find vectors $\vw_j^\noc$ and numbers $\theta_j$, $j=1,\ldots,\noc$ which are non-zero and the right hand side of \autoref{eq:barron_norm} is not zero, but a function $\x_\noc$ is indeed zero. \item Note that this definition of Barron-energies is conceptually similar as we used them to define energies of Tauber-Wiener functions (see \autoref{re:tw}). \item It is not the standard definition of Barron-spaces and norms as given for instance in \cite{EMaWu22}.
 Note that their definition does not lead to a space and norm in a mathematical sense.
-We used here a definition, which is borrowed from measure theory (see \cite{EvaGar15}) based on coverings, which we used already for Tauber-Wiener functions (compare \autoref{eq:norm}). \item The definition of Barron energies \autoref{eq:barron_norm} and \autoref{eq:barron_norm_TW}, \autoref{eq:barron_norm_TW2} for Tauber-Wiener functions, are implicit, via approximating sequences (see \autoref{eq:barron_rep}).
+We used here a definition, which is borrowed from measure theory (see \cite{EvaGar15}) based on coverings, which we used already for Tauber-Wiener functions (compare \autoref{eq:norm}). \item The definition of Barron-energies \autoref{eq:barron_norm} and \autoref{eq:barron_norm_TW}, \autoref{eq:barron_norm_TW2} for Tauber-Wiener functions, are implicit, via approximating sequences (see \autoref{eq:barron_rep}).
 It would be interesting to find representing/convergent $(\alpha_k,\vw_k,\theta_k)_{k \in \N}$, which represents the norm \autoref{eq:barron_norm} of an arbitrary function $\x$. \end{itemize} \end{remark}

-In the following we outline the proof of the triangle inequality of the Barron energy:
+In the following we outline the proof of the triangle inequality of the Barron-energy:

 \begin{lemma} $\norms{\cdot}_{\mathcal{B}_p}$ satisfies the triangle inequality. \end{lemma} \begin{proof} \begin{enumerate} \item The first step consists in reducing the triangle inequality for distributions to network functions: In fact we have by definition